roderickmackenzie/matlab_robot_buggy/WS1/worksheet.md

 For today's session, your report should include the answer to question 1.1 along with the answers to the following questions:

-Take a picture of your group with the completed buggy, copy and paste this into your report, and write the names and student IDs of the other members of your group under the photo.
-Then answer the following questions in as few words as possible (I'm thinking closer to 10 words rather than  100):
+Take a picture of your group with the completed buggy (you can't take the photo if you are doing the virtual lab), save this ready to be uploaded in the zip file.
+Then answer the following questions in as few words as possible (I'm thinking closer to 10 words rather than  100), *save the answers as comments in the file worksheet_1.m*:

 >**Question 1.2:**  Describe in as few words as possible why we use a motor driver board.